anuar12/tree-k-means/README.md

-# Efficient K-means seeding using binary tree
+# Faster Seeding than K-means++ several orders of magnitude using binary tree.
+The drop in quantization error is insignificant.

 Tree K-means implementation of seeding before Lloyd's algorithm.